 State law requires a phone call on the day of the absence.
-If no phone call is received by 9:00 a.m., the secretary will call to verify the absence.
-You may also email the school office at hcspatriots.org to report an absence.
+If no phone call, email or text message is received by 9:00 a.m., the secretary will call to verify the absence.
+Email the school office at hcspatriots.org to report an absence.